April 6, 2018

 By now, you’ve probably already decided that selling your practice is the best option, whether it’s for retirement or managerial purposes.
 But maybe you don’t know or haven’t started exploring all your options yet.
 Here, we break down the types of dental practice transitions in an effort to help you figure out which is best for you and your business.

-The opposite of a buy-out in which a specific buyer purchases a defined portion of the practice for a negotiated amount determined at the outset.
-In this case, PTS will also perform a personality profile to ensure compatibility, in addition to a practice analysis.
+A buy-in is the opposite of a buy-out in which a specific buyer purchases a defined portion of the practice for a negotiated amount determined at the outset.
+In this case, a professional dental practice broker will also perform a personality profile to ensure compatibility, in addition to a practice analysis.

 Associate to buy-in

-A good idea in theory because associates are easy to find, and this route allows you to maintain full control over the transition.
-However, associateships are typically only 20 percent effective due to not everything being agreed upon from the outset and different expectations not being met by both parties.
+A good idea in theory because associates are easy to find, and this route allows you to maintain full control over the transition; however, associateships are typically only 20% effective due to not everything being agreed upon from the outset and different expectations not being met by both parties.

 Combining two dental practices to become one entity with equal partnership remains a tried-and-true method as long as compatibility is established upfront and responsibilities and income are equally divided and agreed upon.

 This option is one that pays off in the future under the economies-of-scale principle: Multiple dental practices are purchased over a period of time to combine into one entity, which will then sell for a higher value at a later date.

 The slowest of the transition options, this option hands over the majority of the practice to a larger entity, typically a dental service organization (DSO) or a group, with the purpose of slowly transitioning out of your practice to and giving up clinical control to the buyer.